 I have problems with VPN services, what can I do?

-If you have problems with the VPN service, please check the following settings:
+If you have problems with connecting to the VPN service, please check the following settings:

 Make sure that you have the version of Aruba VIA installed on your system is the same as the one available from https://netregister.metu.edu.tr .
 There may be an update to the version you are using.
 After downloading the new version, follow the steps at http://faq.cc.metu.edu.tr/groups/vpn-service matching your operating system to setup Aruba VIA.

 If you end up with "... has stopped working" Windows error message when you try to run Aruba VIA software, there might be a problem with the software installation or a different problem with the operating system.
 For this problem, you can follow the resolutions suggested from this link.